-1 Goal Name Activities Pertaining to Housing Goal Description 1] Through the City's Emergency and Essential Home Repair Program, up to 36 Westminster homeowners will benefit from the receipt of minor and emergency home repairs and accessibility improvements to their homes through the use of 2019 CDBG funds.
+1 Goal Name Activities Pertaining to Housing Goal 2019 CDBG funds will be applied to: Description 1] The City's Emergency and Essential Home Repair (EEHR) Program.
+This investment will provide 36 income-qualifying Westminster resident homeowners grants to provide minor and emergency home repairs and accessibility improvements to their homes.
 2] Pay off Section 108 Loan Payment.
 Paying off the balance owed on this loan allows the City to position the property for redevelopment.
 An Environmental Assessment (EA) was recently completed for the property located at the southwest corner of 73rd Avenue and Lowell Boulevard.
-The City entered inot an MOU with CRHDC to explore the postential development fo 24 units of senior housing for residents qualifying at between 30% AMI and 80% AMI.
+The City entered into an MOU with CRHDC to develop 24 units of senior housing for residents qualifying at between 30% AMI and 80% AMI.
 2 Goal Name Neighborhood Improvements in Target Area Goal Description TOD Pedestrian Improvements.
 The City has identifed a need to improve lighting and sidewalks on block in the QCT that provide access to local transit for area residents.
-This project will initiate the work to design and prepare the saftey improvements.
+This project will initiate the work to design and prepare the safety improvements.